Board of Directors

 He is the current president of the Association of Chinese Canadian Lawyers of Ontario, and sits on the board of directors for Coral Place (non-profit housing), PLASP (Peel Lunch and After School Program), St. Teresa of Avila Parent and School Council, and FACL’s Policy and Advocacy Committee.
 In the past, he sat on the board of directors for Yee Hong Geriatric Centre (Human Resources sub-committee), and Mississauga Community Legal Services.

 He also volunteers extensively with the Ontario Justice Education Network, and has coached high school students for mock bail and trial tournaments.
 His one team from Gordon Graydon Secondary became the first school to capture both bail and trial championship titles in the same school year.
-Kenneth is also a mentor through First Generation Network, Ryerson Law School’s mentorship program, and teaches trial advocacy in the Ryerson LPP program.
+Kenneth is also a mentor through First Generation Network, Ryerson Law School’s mentorship program, and taught trial advocacy in the Ryerson LPP program.

 In her spare time, she enjoys playing the violin, running, and trying out new recipes.
+Teresa used to be a figure skating national medalist and has coached and mentored young skaters.

 In her free time, Annecy is an avid baker, cat parent, and travel enthusiast.